bvds/andes/docs/guides/manager_guide/README.md

 If a user is locked out, the user must re-enter their username and password to gain access to the Space client.
 The minimum is 2 tries.</li>
 <li>Max Time Working Offline Before Automatic Log Out - Maximum
-duration that a user can perform other activities outside the Space Client before being automatically logged off.
+duration that an offline user can perform other activities outside the Space Client before being automatically logged off.
+A user is offline when there is not data connection to a device either by a phone carrier or by wifi.
 The duration can be set to an amount of minutes, hours, days, weeks, or months.</li>
 <li>Save - Save settings.</li>
 </ul>